 If you plan on hosting a Christmas party this year, it comes as a prerequisite that you adorn your house with fancy Christmas decorations.
-I am not telling you to drive down to your local store and buy new stuff; instead, you can just upcycle old and unused items and give them a brand-new shape.
-In a bid to save the planet and also your pockets, try and make these Christmas decorations from discarded items usually found at home.
+Even without a party, your house can use a festive cheer with decorative touches.
+But you need not drive down to a local store and buy things to do so.
+Instead, you can just upcycle old and unused items and give them a brand-new life.
+In a bid to save the planet and also your pockets, try and make these Christmas decorations from discarded items you can easily find at home.

 Making Christmas Decorations from Plastic Cups

-We all have an abundance of plastic cups at home that we have been using to chug beers.
+We all possibly have an abundance of plastic cups at home that were bought to chug beer or juice for a party.
 Instead of throwing the leftover plastic cups, why not use them for decoration purposes?
 This may sound like an old-school idea but it is still very effective.
 Setting a trend by upcycling plastic cups into Christmas wreaths or bells can be the cover page story for a newspaper.

 Homemade K-Cup Snowman Hat Ornaments